 What is menopause?

-Menopause is a stage in life when a woman stops having her monthly period.
-It is a normal part of aging and marks the end of a woman's reproductive years.
-Menopause typically occurs in a woman's late 40s to early 50s.
-However, women who have their ovaries surgically removed undergo "sudden" menopause.
+Menopause is a stage in life when you stop having your monthly period.
+It’s a normal part of aging and marks the end of your reproductive years.
+Menopause typically occurs in your late 40s to early 50s.
+However, women who have their ovaries surgically removed undergo "sudden" surgical menopause.